 The centre is focused on genetic, breeding, propagation techniques, conservation, selection and constitution of new varieties of typical crops in the Mediterranean area, in particular citrus, olives and cereals.
 The CREA-OFA research is also focused on cultivation techniques to develop methods for sustainable and economically efficient growing, on quality and healthy fruits and products addressed to fresh consumption and industrial transformation.
 Another research field is based on the resistance to adverse factors in pre and post-harvest, biological, chemical and integrated fight and in relation to infectious diseases.

-The Center has also a historical Library that contains over 40,000 volumes, of which over 6,000 published between 1585 and 1900 and several laboratories commonly used for various scientific areas, and other research aimed at specific sectors: a laboratory of Pomology, a laboratory for in vitro culture, a laboratory of molecular biology, genomics and transcriptomics, a virology laboratory, a laboratory for agricultural chemistry autoanalyzer, a laboratory analysis of juices and essential oils, a fresh cut laboratory and a laboratory of entomology.
+The Center has also a historical Library that contains over 40,000 volumes, over 6,000 of which published between 1585 and 1900 and several laboratories commonly used for various scientific areas, and other research focused on specific sectors: a laboratory of Pomology, a laboratory for in vitro culture, a laboratory of molecular biology, genomics and transcriptomics, a virology laboratory, a laboratory for agricultural chemistry autoanalyzer, a laboratory analysis of juices and essential oils, a fresh cut laboratory and a laboratory of entomology.